venveo/craft-bulkedit/README.md

 ## Requirements

-This plugin requires Craft CMS 3.2.0 or later.
+This plugin requires Craft CMS 4.0.0 or later.
+For legacy Craft 3 support, use version 2.x

 ## Installation